matomo-org/developer-documentation/docs/4.x/tracking-optout.md

 - It checks that the specified opt-out form div exists on the page, and shows an error if not.
 - It then waits for the Matomo Tracker code to become available.
   - If the Matomo tracker code is found then the opt-out form is created to use the Matomo tracker code to set consent.
-  - If the Matomo Tracker code does not become available with the timeout period then the opt-out form will be created to set consent cookies directly.
+  - If the Matomo Tracker code does not become available within the timeout period then the opt-out form will be created to set consent cookies directly.
 - If cookies are disabled in the browser or the connection is not `HTTPS` then an error will be shown.

 ### Customization